 A Woman Under the Influence (1974)

 Peter Falk is a blue collar man trying to deal with his wife's mental instability.
-He fights to keep a semblance of normality in the face of her bizarre behavior, but when her actions affect their children, he has her committed.- Written by BA Jacobson <email@example.com>
+He fights to keep a semblance of normality in the face of her bizarre behavior, but when her actions affect their children, he has her committed.

-Mabel, a wife and mother, is loved by her husband Nick but her madness proves to be a problem in the marriage.
-The film transpires to a positive role of madness in the family, challenging conventional representations of madness in cinema.- Written by claire tailyour
+Mabel, a wife and mother, is loved by her husband Nick but her mental illness proves to be a problem in the marriage.

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.